harirakul/Malaria-Detection/README.md

 Dataset of 27558 images of cells with labels from the Lister Hill National Center for Biomedical Communications of the National Institutes of Health (LHNCBC).

 ## Testing Images
-Images if you'd like to try the classifier but have no cell samples.
+Images if you'd like to try the classifier but have no cell samples:

 ![image](https://user-images.githubusercontent.com/58019082/91673117-56a1a300-eae7-11ea-8956-e595565e8417.png)